-Tutorials will be offered only to juniors or seniors in good academic standing.
-Students may take no more than one tutorial per semester.
+Tutorials will be offered only to sophomores, juniors or seniors in good academic standing.
+Students may take no more than one tutorial per semester and credits for a tutorial may vary between one and four credits depending on the scope of the tutorial.
 Tutorials must be approved by the McDonough Undergraduate Program Office and can only count for a free elective, not a curriculum requirement.

 Tutorials offer students special opportunities to study subjects that are not part of the regular curriculum.
-Tutorials should represent an intellectual commitment and workload similar to that required of a normal three-credit course.
+Tutorials should represent an intellectual commitment and workload similar to that required of a normal course of equivalent credit.

 Students in the McDonough School of Business interested in setting up a tutorial must meet five conditions:

 - The subject of the tutorial is not available as a regular University course

 - There is an intellectually compelling reason for studying this subject as part of the undergraduate degree

 - A faculty member with the appropriate expertise is available and willing to offer the tutorial

 - The Department chair and the Director of the Undergraduate Program, approve the request